GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

     RUN chmod +x entrypoint.sh
     ENTRYPOINT [ "./entrypoint.sh" ]

+To get the Flask app going in Kubernetes, you need to:

+- Build the Docker image
-To get the Flask app going in Kubernetes requires building the Docker image, pushing it to `usersvc:step1` in your chosen Docker registry, then setting up a Kubernetes deployment and service with it.
+- Push it to `usersvc:step1` in your chosen Docker registry
+- Set up a Kubernetes deployment and service with it.

 The deployment, in `usersvc/deployment.yaml`, looks almost the same as the one for `postgres`, just with a different image name:

     spec:
       containers: